 Examples of normal wear and tear include:

 Damage results from the tenant’s misuse, carelessness, or negligence.
-If the tenant moves out of the unit before fixing such type of damage, you can make appropriate deductions from their deposit.
+If the tenant moves out of the unit before fixing such type of damage, under california law,you can make appropriate deductions from their security deposits.
 Landlords are, however, responsible for damage resulting from normal wear and tear.

 Walk-Through Inspection